Learn more about the WEPs CEO Leadership Awards:

 View a complete list of award recipients and biographies.

-The review process identified outstanding and innovative initiatives that advance the implementation of the WEPs and gender equality within a company.
+The review process identifies outstanding and innovative initiatives that advance the implementation of the WEPs and gender equality within a company.
 Specifically, the review focused on actions spearheaded by the CEO that resulted in concrete, sustainable programmes with measurable impact.
 The Awards are reviewed by an independent Awards Committee.

 The Awards Committee is comprised of members of the WEPs Leadership Group, a multi-stakeholder volunteer group that provides strategic guidance to the UN Women/UN Global Compact WEPs partnership and represented business, academia, civil society, women’s organizations and international institutions.
 (Note: To avoid any conflict of interest, Leadership Group members are not permitted to participate in the process if their CEO was a nominee.)
-The Awards Committe members are:
+The Awards Committee members are: